JujuAdams/Chatterbox/docs/3.2/concept-actions-functions.md

 Other custom functions can be added to Chatterbox using the [`ChatterboxAddFunction()`](reference-configuration#chatterboxaddfunctionname-function) script.
 Much like custom actions, custom functions can have parameters.
 Custom functions should be defined before calling [`ChatterboxCreate()`](reference-chatterboxes#chatterboxcreatefilename-singletontext-localscope).

+Chatterbox functions (and actions) are called downstream of flow control functions such as `ChatterboxJump()` or `ChatterboxContinue()`.
+The scope of Chatterbox function calls is determined by the `localScope` parameter you specify when calling `ChatterboxCreate()`.
+If you don't specify `localScope` then the current execution scope when you called `ChatterboxCreate()` is used instead.

 <!-- tabs:start -->

 #### **GML**